Davonne007-TX/Davonne007-TX/README.md

 - 💻 I an currently working on UI Frontend Projects in React.js
 - ✨ I am currently learning TypeScript and React.js, and forever JavaScript learner
-- 💡 I am interested in Backend Development to build Fullstack Projects
+- 💡 I am also pursing learning more Backend Development to build Fullstack Projects

 Interests
 - 🚀 Outer Space